ErikSkoda/ZeroFrictionLogger/README.md

 ## Grepable markers
 The exception methods (and logAudit) add visual markers, grepable sentinel tags (#exception, #audit) to the log.
 This allows to extract and share for instance audit reports without/before building them in the host app.
 Used the approach in a test tool with #summary, #details, #metrics, #S2R (steps to reproduce) enabling provision of reports before having built them.
 This allowed for initial focus on 1. tool stability and 2. testware validation - a huge time saver.
 The approach allowed building fancy HTML reports with pie charts and styling later, with the reduced pressure of "nice to have" rather than high-pressure "must have" features, allowing for some much-needed breathing space.

 *Come to think of it, you don't even need ZeroFrictionLogger to pull this off.* You can probably do it already with the logger you're using right now.
+See **Quick Start** for an example.

 ## Security - don't slam your fingers
 The logger contains mechanisms to prevent leaking sensitive data to log.
 One of several features is HandleExceptionWithoutStackTrace, cousin of HandleException.
 Intended use for both is in the catch block.
 It is up to you as host app developer to make an informed choice to omit the stack trace from log when you suspect it might contain sensitive data.